Some posts contain affiliate links. We may earn money or product from the companies mentioned in this post.

 I have always loved the story of the Little Drummer Boy.
 Growing up, I listened to the Anne Murray version of the song a lot because it was my Dad’s favorite.
 It really is a sweet story about a little boy giving Baby Jesus the best gift he could give-a song from his heart.

 While talking about what we wanted to do, I mentioned that maybe we could do a special Primary Christmas lesson involving this story and help the kids understand what it means to give the gift of yourself.
 And so this sweet little Christmas lesson was born.
+This would be easily adapted for Young Women, Young Men, and for FHE (Family Home Evening) with your families.

 It really was special and our primary kids enjoyed something a little different than our normal lesson.
 You can find “The Little Drummer Boy” on Amazon for about $5.